- Online Screenings

-All counseling records are kept confidential, and are not part of university records.
-With rare exceptions, no information is released to anyone outside Counseling Services, including other University offices, faculty, staff, or parents without your written consent.
-Exceptions to confidentiality include life-threatening situations (i.e., when someone is deemed to be an imminent danger to themselves or others; or in cases of child abuse) or appropriate court order.
-In these cases counselors may disclose information to protect you or others from harm, or to comply with legal mandates.
+All counseling records are kept confidential and are not part of university records.
+With rare exceptions, no information is released to anyone outside Counseling Services, including other University offices, faculty, staff or parents without your written consent.
+Exceptions to confidentiality include life-threatening situations for example, when someone is deemed to be an imminent danger to themselves or others, in cases of child abuse or appropriate court order.
+In these cases, counselors may disclose information to protect you or others from harm or to comply with legal mandates.
 Counseling Services staff members may share information with each other for the purposes of consultation.

 How Long Does Counseling Last?

 Individual counseling sessions are typically 45 minutes, the number of visits for counseling is determined by your own needs.
-On average, students meet with a counselor 3-4 times.
+On average, students meet with a counselor three to four times.
 Your counselor is committed to providing services that meet your needs in a timely and effective manner.